 Ann received a Bachelor of Journalism from the University of Texas at Austin and is currently enrolled in the Master of Arts & Arts Administration program at Goucher College in Baltimore, Maryland.

 Ann has worked on several major city-wide projects, coordinated fundraising efforts for nonprofit, cultural, and civic organizations, and has worked collaboratively with the public and private sectors.
 She was named Wichita Falls Times Record News 20 Under 40, helped found the Art and Soul Festival for Downtown Wichita Falls Development, and serves on the board of Directors of the North Texas Rehab Center.
 Ann and her husband James have 2 dogs, both adopted from local shelters.

 Audra Lambert – Programs Manager

 Audra Lambert earned her Bachelor of Fine Arts from Midwestern State University in December of 2013.
 She is recognized regionally for her work as a muralist, with an intense desire to engage children and young people in the visual arts.
-She is proud to have been mentored by Master Artist Ralph Stearns and has been commissioned to design murals in Archer City, Boyd, the Wichita Falls Public Library and at Sheppard Air Force Base.
+She is proud to have been mentored by Master Artist Ralph Stearns and has been commissioned to design murals in Boyd, TX, the Wichita Falls Public Library, and at Sheppard Air Force Base.
 Audra began her work as a Teaching Artist with the Wichita Falls Alliance for Arts and Culture and was one of two local artists selected to participate in the Lincoln Center Learning Institute in New York City.